 On view this winter in Brandywine’s Strawbridge Family Gallery, this exhibition is a celebration of what connects us during the holiday season—opportunities to gather under one roof and the sharing of warm messages from afar.

-Home for the Holidays: Cards and Hearths from the Collection will feature a selection of Brandywine’s dollhouses, including two rooms from a nine-foot dollhouse designed by Ann Wyeth McCoy and built by her husband, artist John McCoy.
-The rooms of this dollhouse are filled with handmade furnishings and miniature paintings contributed by Wyeth McCoy’s famously artistic siblings and in-laws—a communal, family endeavor that paid tribute to the Wyeth’s close-knit holiday gatherings.
-These two rooms will be accompanied by the Brandywine’s first presentation of the Peters-Herdeg dollhouse, a detailed replica of an 18th century Georgian-style manor that recently entered the Museum’s collection.
+Home for the Holidays features a selection of Brandywine’s dollhouses, including two rooms from a nine-foot dollhouse designed by Ann Wyeth McCoy and built by her husband, artist John McCoy.
+Filled with handmade furnishings and miniature paintings contributed by Wyeth McCoy’s famously artistic siblings and in-laws, these dollhouse rooms were a communal, family endeavor that paid tribute to the Wyeth’s close-knit holiday gatherings.
+These two rooms will be accompanied by the debut of the Peters-Herdeg dollhouse, a detailed replica of an eighteenth-century Brandywine Valley house and a recent addition to the Museum's collection.